peterson-caleb/the-join-us-app/roadmap.md

 ### Organizer Tooling
 * **Event Time & Location Fields**: Add dedicated "Start Time" and "Address" fields to events for more complete invitation details.
+* **Find contacts with tags in the manage invitees window**:Make use of the contact tags we created.
 * **Adjustable Invitation Expiry**: Allow organizers to set a custom expiration timeout for invitations on a per-event basis.
 Include a setting to allow expired guests to RSVP if capacity is still available.
 * **Explicit Waitlist Management**: When an event is full, automatically place new "YES" RSVPs onto a waitlist.
 If a spot opens, the system will automatically promote the first person from the waitlist.
 * **Guest List Export (for Check-in)**: Allow hosts to export the final list of confirmed attendees as a CSV or PDF for use at the event.